zebedeeio/zbd-node/README.md

 ## Introduction

-**This is the SDK for NodeJS that interacts with the ZEBEDEE API.**
+**This is the SDK for NodeJS that interacts with the ZBD API.**

-[ZEBEDEE](https://zebedee.io) is the payments platform for modern developers, providing the speed and reliability innovators need to create monetized and meaningfully-engaging user experiences.
+[ZBD](https://zebedee.io) is the payments platform for modern developers, providing the speed and reliability innovators need to create monetized and meaningfully-engaging user experiences.

 We enable businesses and consumers to quickly introduce instantaneous Bitcoin payments to the fabric of their applications, games, and platforms.
-ZEBEDEE has the most comprehensive set of Bitcoin Lightning API capabilities and is industry-leader in supporting companies in the fields of gaming, social, adtech and fintech.
+ZBD has the most comprehensive set of Bitcoin Lightning API capabilities and is industry-leader in supporting companies in the fields of gaming, social, adtech and fintech.

-With ZEBEDEE, it's easy!
+With ZBD, it's easy!
 Anyone can do it. **What are YOU building?**

 ------